-An emerging service model that combines technology and direct care to support people with developmental disabilities, remote support is also known as remote monitoring. emerging service model that combines technology and direct care to support people with developmental disabilities remote support uses two-way communication in real time, including home-based sensors, cameras, and other technologies, to allow an off-site caregiver to monitor and respond to the safety and needs of people living in the community.
+An emerging service model that combines technology and direct care to support people with developmental disabilities, remote support uses two-way communication in real time, including home-based sensors, cameras, and other technologies, to allow an off-site caregiver to monitor and respond to the safety and needs of people living in the community.
+Remote support is also known as remote monitoring.

 Remote support is a Medicaid service

-The remote support someone might use in their home would be different for each person, since supports are based on the needs of the person at the center of the service.
-Walk through some of the options available by clicking through each room to the left.
+The remote support someone might use in their home would be different for each person, because supports are based on the needs of the person at the center of the service.
+Walk through some of the options available by clicking through each room below.

 How to Start Using Remote Support